MisterCodo/ngu/README.md

 # Design

-The design relies on 2 steps.
+The design relies on 3 steps.
 The first step consists of generating randomized maps and only keeping the highest scoring randomized map.
-The second step consists on making slight adjustments to the randomized map, slowly making it better.
-The end result is presented to the console where tile types are:
+The second step consists on making slight adjustments to the randomized map, slowly making it better, this provides a good map (local optimization).
+The third step consists of generating a bunch of good maps and keeping the best one (global optimization).

+The resulting map is presented to the console where tile types are:

 ```